 The rule they reference is the FAA Modernization and Reform Act passed by Congress and signed by President Obama in 2012.
 Section 336 of the act states that the FAA “may not promulgate any rule or regulation regarding a model aircraft.”
-The section defines a model aircraft this way: “an unmanned aircraft that is (1) capable of sustained flight in the atmosphere; (2) flown within visual line of sight of the person operation the aircraft; and (3) flown for hobby or recreational purposes.”
+The section defines a model aircraft this way: “an unmanned aircraft that is (1) capable of sustained flight in the atmosphere; (2) flown within visual line of sight of the person operating the aircraft; and (3) flown for hobby or recreational purposes.”

 Circuit Judge Brett Kavanaugh makes this statement in an opinion for the Court: “Statutory interpretation does not get much simpler.
 The Registration Rule is unlawful as applied to model aircraft.”

 The court decision is being met with some criticism in the UAS industry – raising concerns about safety and accountability.
-Brian Wynne, AUVSI* President and CEO, was a member of the panel that created the UAS registration rule.
+Brian Wynne, AUVSI* President, and CEO was a member of the panel that created the UAS registration rule.
 Wynne made this official comment following the ruling: “AUVSI is disappointed with the decision today by the U.S. Court of Appeals to reject the FAA’s rule for registering recreation unmanned aircraft systems (UAS).
-A UAS registration system is important to promote accountability and responsibility by users of the national airspace, and helps create a culture of safety that deters careless and reckless behavior.
+A UAS registration system is important to promote accountability and responsibility by users of the national airspace and helps create a culture of safety that deters careless and reckless behavior.
 We plan to work with Congress on a legislative solution that will ensure continued accountability across the entire aviation community, both manned and unmanned.”

 Others have a different opinion of the new ruling.
 Aviation attorney Loretta Aikalay says, “The case is a victory for model aircraft enthusiasts and those who oppose government overregulation of hobby flying.”
-The Academy of Model Aeronautics (AMA) states on their website that the group is reviewing the ruling.
+The Academy of Model Aeronautics (AMA) states on its website that the group is reviewing the ruling.
 The AMA has historically opposed registration for hobbyist UAS aviators.

 The FAA made an official statement in response to the ruling.
-“We are carefully reviewing the U.S. Court of Appeals decision as it relates to drone registrations.
+“We are carefully reviewing the U.S. Court of Appeals’ decision as it relates to drone registrations.
 The FAA put registration and operational regulations in place to ensure that drones are operated in a way that is safe and does not pose security and privacy threats.
 We are in the process of considering our options and response to the decision.”

-With the ever emerging technology in UAS, appropriate legislation must be established along with it.
+With the ever-emerging technology in UAS, appropriate legislation must be established along with it.
 This is an interesting topic with many aspects for consideration.
 What do you think?